 In 2018, she was eating about 2700kcal but that was still not enough to keep her body healthy.
 She had visible abs but she was struggling with sleep, no sex drive, low energy and extreme anxiety.
 She was obsessed with staying that lean.

-After that, she decided to work on her relationship with her body and committed to put her health first, which meant gaining some weight over time.
+After that, she decided to work on her relationship with her body and committed to putting her health first, which meant gaining some weight over time.
 But two years later, she is better off and she is at the level of leanness that is sustainable for her.

 Remember.
 Bodies were meant to change.
 I know mine will change again this year.
-It’s ok if you body has changed.
+It’s ok if your body has changed.
 What always needs to come first is your health.
 And health means your physical and mental health too.

 The Trade-offs